-- 6. In addition, the Claim Assessment Notification informs claimants who submitted their Claim Forms under Option 1 that: (i) they can request the transaction data provided by Settling Defendants upon which their claim was calculated, and (ii) they can convert their claim to Option 2 by providing their own transaction records within 30 days. - 7.
+- 6. In addition, the Claim Assessment Notification informs claimants who submitted their Claim under Option 1 that: (i) they can request the transaction data provided by Settling Defendants upon which their claim was calculated, and (ii) they can convert their claim to Option 2 by providing their own transaction records within 30 days. - 7.
 The Option 2 Claim Assessment Notification likewise informs claimants that they can request the transaction data upon which their claim was calculated.
 These files consist of the transaction data the claimant submitted with additional columns showing, among other things, the "Settlement Transaction Volume" and "Eligible Participation Amount" calculated pursuant to the Plan of Distribution for each submitted trade.
 Further, Option 2 claimants are informed that if they received transaction volume and payment estimates under both Option 1 and Option 2, they will automatically receive the higher amount without any further action required. - 8.
-In accordance with the Court's March 8, 2019, Order approving an initial distribution from the Settlement Fund (ECF No. 1230), Epiq was authorized to distribute \$54,006,248.60 on 26,937 Authorized Claims ("Initial Distribution Claims").
-Beginning on April 12, 2019, Epiq commenced distribution.
-Certain payments remain unnegotiated because checks were returned as undeliverable, checks were not cashed, wires failed, claims were withdrawn, or payments were held at the request of the claimant.
-To the extent these funds remain unnegotiated, the funds will return to the Settlement Fund and be available for future distributions. - 9.
-In accordance with the terms of the Settlement Agreements and the Court-approved Plan of Distribution (ECF No. 1095), Epiq has received and completed the processing of the additional claims listed in Exhibits 1, 2, and 3 attached hereto, and respectfully submits its administrative determinations accepting, in whole or in part, these claims.
+To date, there have been two distributions to Authorized Claimants (or claims) from the Settlement Fund.
+On March 8, 2019, the Court entered an Order approving an initial distribution from the Settlement Fund (See ECF No. 1230), authorizing Epiq to distribute \$54,006,248.60 to 26,937 Authorized Claims ("Initial Distribution Claims").
+Beginning on April 12, 2019, Epiq commenced the Initial Distribution.
+On November 29, 2021, the Court authorized Epiq to distribute \$435,114,487 to 22,904 Authorized Claims ("Second Distribution Claims").
+See ECF No. 1633.
+Beginning on January 7, 2022, Epiq commenced the Second Distribution.
+Certain payments remain unnegotiated from both the Initial and Second Distributions because checks were returned as undeliverable, checks were not cashed, wires failed, claims were withdrawn, or payments were held at the request of the claimant.
+To the extent these funds remain unnegotiated, the funds will return to the Settlement Fund and be available for future distributions.

+9. In accordance with the terms of the Settlement Agreements and the Court-approved Plan of Distribution (ECF No. 1095), Epiq has received and completed the processing of the additional claims listed in Exhibits 1, 2, and 3 attached hereto, and respectfully submits its administrative determinations accepting, in whole or in part, these claims.